hvihvi/readable/README.md

 # readablejs

-A monad wrapper to extract readable strings from your code's logic.
+A monad based on template literals to express your code's logic in human readable sentences.

+Display error messages to users, share bussiness logic with non-tech people, compose and reuse sentences.

-## Examples:
+## API:

 ### map: